joaorfclopes/nodejs-api/README.md

 **Staging environment:**
 - In the root of the project run `npm run start:stag`

+## Docker 🐳 (optional)
+1. In root folder, create an `.env` file and add your configs (don't forget that you can't point to your local db with docker)
+2. Start docker in your machine
+3. Inside the root folder run `docker compose up`

+## Debug 🐞
+- If you're using VS Code, just go to *"Run and Debug"* tab, select the environment that you want and press **start (F5)**

 ## Live example 🌍
 The live nodejs-api example is hosted here: [nodejs-api](https://cryptic-sierra-83506.herokuapp.com/)